As of today, Nov. 3, Nova Scotia has 16 active cases of COVID-19. One new case was identified Monday, Nov. 2.

-The new case is in the Central Zone and is under investigation.
+The new case is in the Northern Zone and is currently under investigation by public health.

-To date, Nova Scotia has 114,607 negative test results, 1,119 positive COVID-19 cases and 65 deaths.
-No one is currently in hospital.
+To date, Nova Scotia has 1,114 positive COVID-19 cases and 65 deaths.
 Cases range in age from under 10 to over 90.
-One thousand and thirty-six cases are now resolved.
+One thousand and thirty-three cases are now resolved.
 Cases have been identified in all parts of the province.
 Cumulative cases by zone may change as data is updated in Panorama.

 Visit https://covid-self-assessment.novascotia.ca/ to do a self-assessment if in the past 48 hours you have had or you are currently experiencing: